Analysis | All the times Trump has basically acknowledged he lost the election

 But his efforts failed.
 County and state boards certified the results, and these lawmakers emerged from their meeting with Trump saying they had no intention of overturning the results and giving electors to him.

-Trump has since aimed at Pennsylvania, another state he lost controlled by Republican lawmakers.
+Trump has since aimed at Pennsylvania, another state he lost that is controlled by Republican lawmakers.
 On Thursday, he said his team had met with some in the legislature and apparently presented their fraud claims.
 By Trump’s telling, they sounded receptive.
 “We’ve had excellent meetings with senators from Pennsylvania, Republican senators and others,” he said, “and they’re seeing things.
 They knew it was dishonest, but they didn’t know it was this dishonest.”

 But this door is probably shut and locked, too.
 Pennsylvania lawmakers haven’t talked about the meeting.
 Pennsylvania’s top Republican lawmakers have previously said they wouldn’t be changing electors.
 And Pennsylvania has already certified its results, finalizing that Biden won the state’s electors.